PoC Guide: Automated Configuration Tool

 Import your Site Configuration into Cloud

-During this step, you obtain the customer connection details, manually create your Zone mappings and import the configuration to your Cloud tenant.
-Note: For PVS and MCS, first follow the corresponding subsections under the Import your Site Configuration into Cloud section in this guide.
+During this step, you obtain the customer connection details, manually create your Zone mappings, and import the configuration to your Cloud tenant.
+Note: For MCS, first follow the corresponding subsections under the Import your Site Configuration into Cloud section in this guide.

 Obtaining Customer Connection Details